Sensor Retrofits

 Just apply a Small Drop of Thread-Lock Fluid to Target-Stud before doing the

-final Tightening on Keps-Nut.
-If Target were to get Loose, Sensor could be Destroyed!
+If Target were to get Loose, it could Hit Sensor and Both could be Destroyed!

 This Loosening was also a Problem with old Sensor & Magnet Combination.